dante4rt/Discord-Chat-Bot/README.md

 ## Installation
 1. Clone the repository.
 2. Install dependencies using `npm install`.
-3. Create a new file called `.env` and copy the code from `.env.example` into it.
-4. Configure the bot by running the script and providing necessary information.
-5. Run the bot using `node index.js`.
+3. Run the bot using `node index.js`.
-6. If an error occurs, you can delete the `.env` file and attempt the process again.
+4. If an error occurs, you can delete the `.env` file and attempt the process again.

 ## Usage
 To obtain your Discord token, follow these steps: